IceCreamMan1337/InibinReader/README.md

+This all came from the CoTG project, props to them.
+I am just separating this section of it that handles files from the core project in hopes to facilitate access to it's functionality by other people in other projects.

-# InibinReader
+# Example Usage
-An extracted version of the inibin reader implemented by the CoTG team.
-They stated that the modified it slightly to facilitate modding, so I tried restoring it to it's original behavior.
+Once Built, just drag and drop an inibin file to the executable